mediamonks/channels/packages/channels/README.md

 })
 ```

 > Do not create more than one `Channels` instance.
-It will work, but it's a bad habit.

-When instantiating a `Channels` object, an `audioContext` will automatically be created.
-If you want, you can also pass an `audioContext` in the constructor options.
+Optionally, an `audioContext` can be passed in the constructor options.
+If omitted, one will be created in the `Channels` constructor.

 ```javascript
 new Channels({